loganballard/mongo-trolls/README.md

-# Loading the tweets into a mongo database
+# Loading Russian Troll Tweets into a mongo database for Analytics

+#### Part of CS558 at Portland State

 to obtain the tweets: